Baylor > IFL > What We Do > For Students > Crane Scholars Program

 Students who elect to enter the program must meet high academic standards and develop habits of study and research.

-Among Crane Scholar graduates in 2013, one received a Fulbright Scholarship and will spend a year at the University of Manchester before beginning medical school at the Baylor College of Medicine.
-Additionally, 2013 Crane Scholar graduates are entering graduate programs at Rice University, Fordham University, the University of Dallas, Duke Divinity School, and the University of Toronto.
-Several are entering medical school, studying at Louisiana State University, UT Southwestern, and the University of New Mexico.
-Finally, still other Cranes will be teaching English in Japan, high school in Houston, and completing an internship with the John Jay Institute.
+Among recent Crane Scholar graduates is a Fulbright Scholar completing a year at the University of Manchester before beginning medical school at the Baylor College of Medicine.
+Additionally, Crane Scholar graduates are in graduate programs at Rice University, Fordham University, the University of Dallas, Duke Divinity School, the University of St Andrews, Florida State University, the University of Kansas, and the University of Toronto.
+Still others are in medical school at Louisiana State University, UT Southwestern, the University of Washington, and the University of New Mexico.
+Finally, Cranes will be teaching English in Japan, high school in Houston, and at Christian classical schools in Texas and Arizona.

 Over the past several years, five Crane Scholar alums have been accepted into the highly regarded Lilly Graduate Fellows Program.